NithyaRajan/tip-calculator-mobile-app/README.md

 # Pre-work - **Tip Calculator Mobile App**

-**Tip Calculator Mobile Appp** is a tip calculator application for iOS.
+**Tip Calculator Mobile App** is a tip calculator application for iOS.

 Submitted by: **Nithya Rajan**